-With the goal of transforming historic Dilworth Park (Philadelphia City Hall) into a focal point for the city's thriving downtown, the Center City District commissioned an artwork inspired by the site’s historic associations with transportation.
-The site served as the city's Centre Square Water Works in the 1800s, and in the next century was expanded with land from the Pennsylvania Railroad, which used steam-powered trains.
+With the goal of transforming historic Dilworth Park (outside Philadelphia City Hall) into a focal point for the city's thriving downtown, the Center City District commissioned Echelman to create a permanent artwork inspired by the site’s historic associations with water and transportation.

 Materials and Size

 Installation Dimensions: 60 ft. length x 230 ft. width x 5 ft. height

 Studio Echelman Team: Melissa Henry, Daniel Zeese, Cameron Chateauneuf, Drew Raines, Melanie Rose Peterson, Rachel Kaede Newsom, Becky Borlan, Daniel Lear

 The Olin Studio: Susan Weiler, Richard Roark, Ben Monette, Greg Burrell, Kasey Toomey